 See 1.1.1 Taxes/Duties Payable upon Execution of the Sales Agreement.

 There are no formal legal requirements under Cayman Islands law for lessors to be licensed or otherwise qualified in the Cayman Islands to do business with a domestic lessee.

 There are no mandatory terms that a lease (or ancillary documents thereto) is required to contain under Cayman Islands law other than the general requirements for any contract to be substantively valid as a contract.

 Assuming the lease is effective to create, within the meaning of the Cape Town Convention, "international interests" vested in the lessor with respect to the airframe and engines, IR filings can be made in respect of those interests.
-See 2.10 Cape Town Convention and Others with respect to the Cape Town Convention.
+See 2.10 Cape Town Convention and Others.

 A lease can cover parts that are installed or replaced on an aircraft or engine after its execution, and any steps to be taken would be a matter for the governing law of the lease.